GiovanniArcudi/Programming-II-Coursework/README.md

 # University of Southampton - Programming II Coursework

-This repository contains the both Specifications and Source Code for the [COMP1206 - Programming II](https://www.southampton.ac.uk/courses/modules/comp1206.page) Coursework.
+This repository contains the Source Code for the [COMP1206 - Programming II](https://www.southampton.ac.uk/courses/modules/comp1206.page) Coursework.

-## ECS Java Training School
+## MathDoku

-The aim of this Coursework is to construct a simple simulation of a Java Training School.
-This school will admit students and they will receive training by a team of specialist instructors.
+The aim of this Coursework is to implement a [JavaFX](https://en.wikipedia.org/wiki/JavaFX) application to play a logic puzzle game called MathDoku (also known as _[KenKen](https://en.wikipedia.org/wiki/KenKen)_).

 <br/>

-### 0.1 - Information for markers:
+### Rules of the Game:

 ***Completed parts of the Coursework:***
 Parts 1-6.